g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 Distinguish intelligence (max performance), intelligence per token (efficiency), and intelligence per dollar (cost-effectiveness).

 The 5x discounts I quoted are per-token, not per-success.
 If you had to use 6x more tokens to get the same quality, then there would be no real discount.
-And indeed DeepSeek and [Kimi](https://www.reddit.com/r/LocalLLaMA/comments/1oth5pw/comment/no4kgsp/) are very hungry:
+And indeed DeepSeek and Qwen (see also anecdote here about [Kimi](https://www.reddit.com/r/LocalLLaMA/comments/1oth5pw/comment/no4kgsp/), uncontested) are very hungry:

 <img src="/img/semi-token-hungry.png" />